Subscribe to the City of Stories newsletter

 By subscribing you will be added to our Newsletter mailing list.

-Autumn.
-The season of pumpkin-spiced lattes, and leaves crunching underfoot.
-Hats, scarves, gloves, long walks in the countryside.
+Summer.
+The season of sunshine, ice cream, and sunglasses you keep losing only to find that they’re on your head.
+A time for lounging in the garden, meeting friends for a cool Gin and Tonic and taking long walks across countryside and coast.
 A time of year where stunning seasonal produce is showcased all across restaurants, cafes, and eateries in the city of Norwich.
 Delicious local ales, beers, wines and spirits fill the pubs and bars, whilst our independent stores are full of unique gifts and the latest seasonal clothing from up-and-coming designers.
-And who says the family pooch can’t get involved in the Autumnal fun?
+And who says the family pooch can’t get involved in the fun?
 There are plenty of dog-friendly venues for you and the pup to enjoy in Norwich, from restaurants and bars, to country parks and even hotels!
 Here’s our rundown of some of the best dog-friendly places in Norwich.